 By jumping the gun, you've most likely ruined your chances at a relationship with this person.

-When you meet with your insurance clients, act like you’re on a first date and selling a policy is saying “I love you.”
+When you meet with your insurance clients, act like you’re on a first date and think of hard-selling a policy equal to saying “I love you.”

 It may be the main motivator for many agents to meet with their customers at all.

-The truth is that sometimes your clients are at risk, because they have too little coverage or recently had a change in their life that requires a new policy.
+The truth is that sometimes your clients are at risk because they have too little coverage or recently had a change in their life that requires a new policy.

-However, the customer insurance review meeting is not the time and place to try to sell them the new policy.
+However, the customer insurance review meeting is NOT the time and place to try to sell them the new policy.

 Read that again.

 So, if you can't hard-sell during the meeting, how are you supposed to up-sell or cross-sell your customers?
 Let's get into it.